CHCheshire/Project-2/README.md

 The logic used for calculating the score system used on the noughts and crosses game was taken from this video by Media Upload (https://www.youtube.com/watch?v=9sPrhBoTmSk)

 The logic used for creating the function that calculates the computerOption and playerOption in the rock, paper, scissors game was taken from this article by GeeksforGeeks (https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/)

+The article I read that is describing the Minimax AI for noughts and crosses (https://gsurma.medium.com/tic-tac-toe-creating-unbeatable-ai-with-minimax-algorithm-8af9e52c1e7d)

 ### Media